alexkohler/TextureSynthesizer/README.md

 #Texture Synthesizer
 A pixel based texture synthesis algorithm, based off of psuedocode from Efros and Leung's 1999 paper.
+Given an input texture, will used Efros/Leung's patch based algorithm to synthesize a larger texture.
+For higher quality images, use a higher window size (I recommend at least 7).
+Images can grow as large as you want.
+(As long as you're patient enough to wait for it to render ;) )

 #USAGE (Octave/matlab) -
 This was tested in Octave, however, instructions should be similar if not identical for matlab.